MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 You can also access the Diagnostics object in rules, which can enable you to discover important diagnostic and debug information from an external call response.
 The Diagnostics object contains the Request payload, Endpoint, HttpStatus code, Error message, and Latency.
 Any of these fields can be accessed in the rules experience and can be used with the Observe Output method to create custom properties.
 It's important to note that the Diagnostics object has to be created by using its corresponding extension method, “.GetDiagnostics()”, before the object’s fields can be used in the rules.

-Below is a sample rule using the Diagnostic object:
+The following example shows a sample rule using the Diagnostics object:

 ```FraudProtectionLanguage
 LET $extResponse = External. myCall(@"device.ipAddress")